KarlMeierMattern/Full-Stack/JS-notes.md

   		// "Professor Naomi"
 - Variables declared inside a function are in the **local scope**, or *block scope*.
 If you try to access these variables outside the function you will get undefined or an error.
 > [!CAUTION]
-> An important thing to know about the return keyword is that it does not just define a value to be returned from your function, it also stops the execution of your function code.
+> An important thing to know about the `return` keyword is that it does not just define a value to be returned from your function, it also stops the execution of your function code.
 This means that any code after a return statement will not run.
+- Returning a value from a function brings that value into the scope where the function was called i.e. move from local to global scope.

+		function padRow() {
+		  const test = "Testing";
+		  return test;
+		}
+		padRow();
+		// Bring "Testing" value from the padRow function into the global scope
+- **Additional assignment operator** `+=`.
+- The **increment operator** `++` increases the value of a variable by 1.
+- A **truthy** value is a value that is considered true when evaluated as a boolean.
+Most of the values you encounter in JavaScript will be truthy.
+- A **falsy•• value is the opposite - a value considered false when evaluated as a boolean.
+JavaScript has a defined list of falsy values.
+Some of them include false, 0, "", null, undefined, and NaN.
+- The equality operator can lead to some strange behavior in JavaScript.
+For example, `"0" == 0` is true, even though one is a string and one is a number.
+- The **strict equality operator** `===` is used to check if two values are equal and share the same type.
+This is the equality operator you should always use.
+- The **strict inequality operator** `!==`.
+- **Subtraction assignment operator** `-=`.
+- **Decrement operator** `--`.

 ---